-By visiting different artisan places, I was able to understand more about ceramics and the way each ceramics is made. it was a huge process off patience and a lot of hardship and hard work.
+By visiting different artisan places, I was able to understand more about wood crafts and the way each wooden craft is made.
+From wooden made crafts to any furniture it was a huge process off patience and a lot of hardship and hard work.